X3Family/neovim-config/README.md

 ## Linux/MacOS

-- Remove the old config
+- Remove the old config  ( if you have one )
 ```bash
 rm -rf ~/.config/nvim
 ```